nathanialf/playdatebobble/README.md

   - Add more levels
     - Tanya has some ideas for designs of levels.
 She will be credited if/when she designs them
   - Add Level Unlock and display requirements for locked levels
     - Check for malformed level unlocke requirement entries in menu.lvl
+- Refactor to remove constants from a table.
+Doesn't seem necessary.
+Not sure about best practices here

 #### [Low Priority]
 - Art